 - Possess a valid driver license, state issued ID, or passport

-- Complete MTI’s 30 week Journeyman Welder program OR have previous construction experience, preferably 1+ years
+- Complete DTC’s 30 week Journeyman Welder program OR have previous construction experience, preferably 1+ years

 - Previous welding experience is preferred but not required